pgigoux/yumtools/README.md

 from python created import problems with yum, which is in turn written in Python.
 The cleaner solution was to use a shell script to gather all the data from the yum repositories and a Python program to process and format the output.

+For example, to generate the list of dependencies of the packages in the repositories 'myrepo-production' and 'myrepo-testing' type:

+./yumdeps.csh myrepo-production myrepo-testing

+This will generate three files: pkg.lsit (list of packages), pkg.info (package information) and pkg.dep (package dependencies).

+Then yumdeps.py can be used to generate the output in text, csv and mediawii formats.

+./yumdeps.py -o text
+./yumdeps.py -o csv
+./yumdeps.py -o wiki

+The csv output is intended to be used in combination with spreadsheet filters.